 A descriptive cross-sectional study was conducted from March to August, 2019 at Thammasat University hospital, Pathumthani, Thailand.
 The study was approved by Institutional ethical committee MTU-EC-PE-0-169/61.
 Inform consent was obtained before enrollment.
-Patients with AR diagnosed by clinical presentations and allergen sensitisation based on positive skin prick test (a positive result defined as a wheal \geq 3 mm diameter) or serum specific immunoglobulin E (IgE) (a positive result defined as IgE level \geq 3.5 kUA/L) were interviewed either by phone or personal interview.
+Patients with AR diagnosed by clinical presentations and allergen sensitisation based on positive skin prick test (a positive result defined as a wheal ≥ 3 mm diameter) or serum specific immunoglobulin E (IgE) (a positive result defined as IgE level ≥ 3.5 kUA/L) were interviewed either by phone or personal interview.
 All patients were sensitised to at least one aeroallergen.
 Patients had been treated with SCIT and, by the time of interview, were either on the maintenance phase or discontinued the maintenance phase.
 Medical records of patients were reviewed.
 Patients demographics and clinical data were recorded.
 Medicine prescription, and adverse effect of SCIT were collected from medical records.
 Cost of medications and SCIT were reviewed and calculated from medical record, doctor prescription and hospital drug price list.
 Recall of before-SCIT and current total nasal symptom score (TNSS), total ocular symptom score (TOSS), total symptoms score (TSS; equal to TNSS + TOSS), questionnaire for quality of life of allergic rhinitis, perception and satisfaction on SCIT were scored on the day of interview.
 Recall symptom scores before SCIT were also compared with the medical records prior to SCIT to reassure the score was correlated with the severity of disease before SCIT.
 Patients with incomplete data were excluded from the study.
-Symptom score items, questionnaire for quality of life of allergic rhinitis, questions for perception and satisfaction on SCIT are presented in supplementary data.